gaapt/gaapt.github.io/_posts/2016-10-30-Working-with-Ruby-Private-Constants.md

 # => NameError: private constant User::NUMBER referenced
 ```

 Nope.
-We've just made it that constant private.
+We've just made it that constant private!
 That’s it.

-As a rule of thumb, this is usually a good implementation when it's necessary to ensure such constant is an implementation detail and only meant to be used internally.
+As a rule of thumb, this is a good implementation whenever it's necessary to ensure a constant is an implementation detail and only meant to be used internally.